 At the end of the day, a diet consisting of real food, with minimal processing done to it, which is fresh and ideally local, seasonal and organic, from trustworthy sources, and reduced packets and packages will put you well on your way to good health.
 Don’t be afraid to ask for help to find out how you can help yourself if you are feeling overly tired, stressed, overwhelmed, depressed, anxious, or generally unwell; it may mean that you are low in various nutrients or that some body functions are out of balance, and being able to do something about it can help you to feel better – sometimes very quickly.

 This information is general in nature, and it is strongly advised to see a qualified healthcare professional specialising in food as medicine for a tailored nutrition plan for you.
-Click here to make a booking with me either in person or online.
+For more information, you can always make a booking with me either in person or online.

 What did you do to help yourself feel well before, during and after pregnancy?